inaka/erlang_guidelines/README.md

 *Examples*: [nested_try_catch](src/nested_try_catch.erl)

-*Reasoning*: Nesting `try…catch` blocks defeats the whole purpose of them, which is to isolate the code that deals with error scenarios from the nice and shinny code that deals with the expected execution path.
+*Reasoning*: Nesting `try…catch` blocks defeats the whole purpose of them, which is to isolate the code that deals with error scenarios from the nice and shiny code that deals with the expected execution path.

 ### Naming